 Working with vendors and developing a patch management strategy takes time and resources, which smaller fund managers simply do not have the luxury of.
 Ultimately, an effective strategy comes to three key components: people, process and tools.

 The RACI Chart

-Reardon referred to what he calls the “RACI” chart, with respect to the people component, which needs to be driven from senior management in a top-down approach, to set a clear course on how to deal with patch management.
+When evaluating your patch management program, Reardon referred to what he calls the “RACI” chart, with respect to the people component, which needs to be driven from senior management in a top-down approach, to set a clear course on how to deal with patch management.

 A RACI charts means having responsible people, accountable people, consulting people and informing people.

 “Then you need somebody responsible for it.
 That could be the same person as the accountable person, but they need to make sure that they are patching and complying with their patching.
 So it's one of those things to do and set it up, but then you need to verify that it's working.
-The only way to do that is by having a responsible individual within the organisation dedicated to ensuring that is happening.
+The only way to do that is by having a responsible individual within the organization dedicated to ensuring that is happening.